e-c-k-e-r/vall-e/README.md

 * `--device`: device to use (default: `cuda`, examples: `cuda:0`, `cuda:1`, `cpu`)
 * `--ar-temp`: sampling temperature to use for the AR pass.
 During experimentation, `0.95` provides the most consistent output, but values close to it works fine.
 * `--nar-temp`: sampling temperature to use for the NAR pass.
 During experimentation, the lower value, the better.
 Set to `0` to enable greedy sampling.
+* `--input-prompt-length`: the maximum duration the input prompt can be (~6 seconds is fine, longer durations lead to slower generations for "better" accuracy, as long as the model was trained against such input prompt durations)

 And some experimental sampling flags you can use too (your mileage will ***definitely*** vary, but most of these are bandaids for a bad AR):
+* `--input-prompt-prefix`: (AR only) treats the input prompt as the initial response prefix, but...
+  * the transcription of the prompt needs to be in the input text prompt.
+  * doesn't perform all that well (I belive the model needs to be trained a bit on this, as `tts-c`).
 * `--min-ar-temp`: triggers the dynamic temperature pathway, adjusting the temperature based on the confidence of the best token.
 Acceptable values are between `[0.0, (n)ar-temp)`.
   + This simply uplifts the [original implementation](https://github.com/kalomaze/koboldcpp/blob/dynamic-temp/llama.cpp#L5132) to perform it.
   + **!**NOTE**!**: This does not seem to resolve any issues with setting too high/low of a temperature.
 The right values are yet to be found.